romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You are managing a set of self-hosted runners for your enterprise on GitHub Actions.
+Q: You are managing a set of self-hosted runners for your enterprise on GitHub Actions.
 How can you effectively manage access and organize these runners?
 <details><summary>Show the answer</summary><p>

 - **Create groups for runners and assign runners to groups based on usage or department needs**